NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/IntegrationOfSlicerAndRos/README.md

    1. Distribution(s), pros and cons from user perspective
       1. Continue as-is, i.e. source code and users have to compile the module.
 Pros: can add new messages.
 Cons: have to compile Slicer from scratch, extensions are not available to download from kitware servers.
       1. Binary distribution with ROS2 core libraries added to Slicer super build.
 Pros: ready to use, might even provide ROS2 support from Windows, MacOS, any linux instead of Ubuntu only.
 Cons: harder to add custom messages without a compiler
       1. Binary (bis).
 If we figure out how to "super build" ROS2 core libraries (`rclcpp`), why not provide the Python wrappers too (`rclpy`) as a pip build.
 At that point, could port existing features from C++ to Python.
 A ROS2 pip build could be used outside Slicer.
+      1. Simulate and evaluate US/Robot hand-eye calibration by inserting probe in the simulated image and then compare results to ground-truth from the simulation.
+Adding reference 3D markers to make the simulation more relevant to clinical applications.
 1. Next steps
    1. Investigate simple options to make source based distribution easier: provide Slicer and Slicer-SuperBuild, document how to compile and add extensions
    1. For any binary distribution, how hard would it be to compile all ROS2 dependencies from source for "super-building" or "piping" them